Maria Domenica Di Benedetto

 Maria Domenica Di Benedetto (born 1953) is an Italian electrical engineer and control theorist whose interests include the control of hybrid systems, embedded control systems, automotive engine control, and aerospace flight control.
-She is Professor of Automatic Control at the University of L'Aquila, president of the European Embedded Control Institute, and the former president of the Italian Society of researchers in Automatic Control.
+She is Professor Emeritus of Automatic Control at the University of L'Aquila, former president of the European Embedded Control Institute, and the former president of the Italian Society of researchers in Automatic Control.

 She should be distinguished from Maria-Gabriella Di Benedetto, another Italian electrical engineer with similar career details.

 Education and career

 Di Benedetto earned a master's degree (Dr. Ing.) at Sapienza University of Rome in 1976.
 She earned a French doctorate of engineering at Paris-Sud University in 1981 and a state doctorate there in 1987.

 She worked as a research engineer for IBM in Paris and Rome from 1979 to 1983, as an assistant professor at Sapienza University from 1983 to 1987, as an associate professor at the Parthenope University of Naples (then called the Istituto Universitario Navale) from 1987 to 1990, and again at Sapienza University from 1990 to 1993.
 She joined the Department of Information Engineering at the University of L'Aquila as Professor of Automatic Control in 1994.
 At L'Aquila, she directs the Center of Excellence for Research in Design methodologies of Embedded controllers, Wireless interconnect and Systems-on-chip (DEWS).

 She has headed the European Embedded Control Institute (EECI) since 2009, and served as president of the Italian Society of researchers in Automatic Control (SIDRA) from 2013 to 2019.